 March 7, 2026

-When a pupil walks into your classroom in September, they bring everything they have ever learned.
+When a learner walks into your classroom in September, they bring everything they have ever learned.
 That prior knowledge, stored in long-term memory, is the raw material your teaching builds on.
 Understanding how long-term memory works, and how to strengthen it, is one of the most useful things a teacher can know.

 Key Takeaways